altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 Read journal implementations are available as [Community plugins](https://akka.io/community).

 ## Predefined queries
-Akka persistence query comes with a number of query interfaces built in
+_Akka Persistence Query_ comes with a number of query interfaces built in
 - and suggests Journal implementors to implement them according to the semantics described below.
 - It is important to notice that while these query types are very common a journal is not obliged to implement all of them
 - for example because in a given journal such query would be significantly inefficient.